-The oldest daughter of Dennis and Michele Elmers, Rebecca was born at 1987 in Wayne General Hospital after a normal pregnancy.
-During her delivery however, Rebecca couldn’t breathe.
-Within an hour of her birth, Rebecca was medevacked to St. Joseph’s Regional Medical Center and placed on full life support.
-Rebecca survived, thanks to the grace of God and the skilled care of the St. Joseph’s NICU medical staff.
-It was their faith in God that the Elmers were able to overcome the fear and helplessness they initially felt.
+The oldest daughter of Dennis and Michele Elmers, Rebecca was born in 1987 at Wayne General Hospital after a normal pregnancy.
+During her delivery, however, Rebecca couldn’t breathe.
+Within an hour of her birth, Rebecca was transported by medevac to St. Joseph’s Regional Medical Center and placed on full life support.
+Rebecca survived, thanks to the grace of God and the skilled care of St. Joseph’s NICU medical staff.
+It was through their faith in God that the Elmers were able to overcome the fear and helplessness they initially felt.
 Rebecca was released after 18 days.

-The support programs operated by the state government do not provide adequate support for Rebecca and her peers until they are desperate, either due to age or the illness of parents or severe behavioral problems of the adult affected by disabilities.
-The state of New Jersey has more than 8,000 adults affected by disabilities currently awaiting housing.
-Sadly, Rebecca and many of her friends don’t even qualify for these State wait lists.
+The support programs operated by the state government do not provide adequate support for Rebecca and her peers until they are desperate -- either due to age or illness of parents -- or because of severe behavioral problems of the adult affected by disabilities.
+The state of New Jersey has more than 8,000 disabled adults currently awaiting housing.
+Sadly, Rebecca and many of her friends don’t even qualify for these waitlists.

-To make a secure donation in support of Rebecca’s Homestead, please click the yellow button to navigate to PayPal’s secure website.
+To make a donation in support of Rebecca’s Homestead, please click the "Donate Now" button at the top to navigate to our secure donation page.
+Thank you!